carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 Now it is time to compute the convolution on our GPU.
 Inconveniently, SciPy does not offer methods running on GPUs.
-Hence, we import the convolution function from a CuPy package aliased as `cupyx`, whose sub-package [`cupyx.scipy`](https://docs.cupy.dev/en/stable/reference/scipy.html) performs a selection of the SciPy operations.
+Hence, we import the convolution function from a CuPy package aliased as `cupyx`.
+Its sub-package [`cupyx.scipy`](https://docs.cupy.dev/en/stable/reference/scipy.html) performs a selection of the SciPy operations.
-We will soon verify that the GPU convolution function of `cupyx` works out the same calculations as the CPU convolution function of SciPy.
+We will soon verify that the convolution function of `cupyx` works out the same calculations on the GPU as the convolution function of SciPy on the CPU.
-In general, CuPy proper and NumPy are so similar as are the `cupyx` methods and SciPy; this is intended to invite programmers already familiar with NumPy and SciPy to use the GPU for computing.
+In general, CuPy proper and NumPy are so similar one to another as are the `cupyx` methods and SciPy; this is intended to invite programmers already familiar with NumPy and SciPy to use the GPU for computing.
-For now, let's again record the execution time on the device for the same convolution as the host, and can compare the respective performances.
+For now, let's again record the execution time on the device for the same convolution as the host, and compare the respective performances.

 ~~~python
 from cupyx.scipy.signal import convolve2d as convolve2d_gpu